 IMAGE: 1 of 1

-like music box collectors, love these because they have lots of action.
+APPRAISER: It's nice to find one of these things that were actually in a family in America for quite awhile.
+You see more of them in Europe than you do in the States.
+The very pretty automatons with the bisque porcelain heads, doll collectors today really like.
+Music box collectors love these because they have lots of action.
 Now, there's two different companies that produced this.
 This is by a company called Lambert.
 He moves his head, moves his hands, smokes his hookah, drinks his tea.
 If it were the other company, it's worth a little bit more.
-In this condition right now-- which is rough but I've seen them rougher-- your guy would probably retail at the $8,000 to $10,000 price.
+In this condition right now, which is rough, but I've seen them rougher, your guy would probably retail at the $8,000 to $10,000 price.

 APPRAISER: That would probably put him in the price range of $15,000 to $20,000.

-GUEST: Oh, Richard, I cannot believe this!
-I'm so happy!
+GUEST: Oh, Richard, I cannot believe this.
+I am so happy

 This website is produced for PBS Online by WGBH Boston. ©1997-2013 WGBH Educational Foundation.

 ANTIQUES ROADSHOW is a trademark of the BBC and is produced for PBS by WGBH under license from BBC Worldwide.

 WGBH and PBS are not responsible for the content of websites linked to or from ANTIQUES ROADSHOW Online.